 Role in my Framework

-I advocates for aligning magical practice with core personal and societal beliefs—what he describes as 'Alignment of Magic with Values.'
+I advocate for aligning magical practice with core personal and societal beliefs—what I describe as 'Alignment of Magic with Values.'
 When your magic reflects your ideological stance, it becomes a more integrated and effective form of expression.
-Ideology is a bridge between your inner convictions and external actions, making your magical intent more focused and impactful. #
+Ideology is a bridge between your inner convictions and external actions, making your magical intent more focused and impactful.

 Cross-Tradition and Cultural Context